BigRedCoding/FinalProject/README.md

 ### **`Video Demonstration:`**

-### For the moment, I will wait on this until the project is accepted by reviewers, then I'll create the video.
+### For the moment, I will wait on this until the project is complete.

 ================================================================================================